dubsalot/elliptitron/README.md

 The UI calls that webservice as often as it needs (once per second currently)

 # Some images
-What electronics project if fun without suspicious looking devices mounted on the side of something?
+#### What electronics project if fun without suspicious looking devices mounted on the side of something?

 ![mounted on side of elliptical](docs/screens/mounted.jpg)

-This is a screen of elliptitron "in action."
+This is a picture of elliptitron "in action."
 I promise it works and looks better than this.
 These are just some photos I have taken along the way.
 ![screen shot](docs/screens/screenshot.jpg)